jurdabos/CanonFodder/README.md

    pip install -e .
    ```

-   # For development with Airflow compatibility
+   # For development with Airflow compatibility (separate env recommended)
    ```shell
    pip install -e ".[airflow]"
    ```

-   > **Note on Dependency Conflicts**: CanonFodder uses SQLAlchemy 2.0 for its ORM models, while Apache Airflow 3.0.1 requires SQLAlchemy 1.4.
-This creates a dependency conflict when installing both packages together.
-The `requirements-airflow.txt` file and the `[airflow]` extra in setup.py are provided to help resolve these conflicts.
-When working with Airflow, some core CanonFodder database functionality may be limited.
+   > Note on Dependency Conflicts: CanonFodder uses SQLAlchemy 2.x for its ORM models, while Apache Airflow 3.x requires SQLAlchemy 1.4.x.
+Do not install both "[airflow]" and DB/"[all]" extras together in the same environment.
+With the uv-based setup, the "all" extra intentionally excludes Airflow to avoid unsatisfiable constraints.
+Use a separate virtual environment or Docker for Airflow.

    > **Note on Airflow CLI Commands**: If you encounter an error with the `airflow users` command (such as "invalid choice: 'users'"), please see [AIRFLOW_USERS_COMMAND.md](docs/AIRFLOW_USERS_COMMAND.md) for a fix.
 In Airflow 3.x, you must use specific subcommands like `airflow users create` instead of just `airflow users`.